These are the places you can access online loans in Kenya in 2020. The last resort for many of us has been borrowing from creditors.

-- Upon approval, the loan is sent to you via M-Pesa in a span of 3 minutes.
+- Upon approval, the loan is sent to you via M-Pesa in 3 minutes.

-- A 15% facilitation fee is charged with the loan amount.
+- A 15% facilitation fee will be charged with the loan amount.

 - The loan should be repaid in full in a period not exceeding one month (30 days)

-- In Case of late payment, a 10% rollover fee is charged on the owed amount
+- In case of late payment, a 10% rollover fee charged on the owed amount

 - A rollover exceeding 60 days will attract a CRB listing